mahmoud/sedimental/entries/glom_cruising_data.md

 By understanding glom's scope and [its internals][scope_internals], it becomes clear that most built-in glom functionality is implemented through these public interfaces.
+So while glom can feel magical at times, now you can extend glom without touching the core, and be a part of the magic, too. ☄️

 [scope_internals]: https://glom.readthedocs.io/en/latest/custom_spec_types.html#the-glom-scope
 [mode_docs]: https://glom.readthedocs.io/en/latest/modes.html